Complete reference documentation for the @uphold/enterprise-travel-rule-widget-web-sdk package.

 });

-// Handle errors with cause inspection
+// Handle errors with specific error handling

 widget.on('error', (event) => {